Focus on Water Conservation Efforts Needed in Horseshoe Bay

 Consider your behaviors with water use.

 Human decisions and actions involving water use are at the center of effective water conservation.
 Take shorter showers and sweep sidewalks instead of spraying them off.
-Do not let water run needlessly from bathroom or kitchen faucets between personal hygiene or household tasks.
-When washing cars or using hoses, employ a self-shutting nozzle which shuts-off the stream when released by the user.
+Do not let the water run needlessly from bathroom or kitchen faucets between personal hygiene or household tasks.
+When washing cars or using hoses, employ a self-shutting nozzle that shuts off the stream when released by the user.
 If you have an automatic sprinkler system, learn to manage it effectively.

 Install low-flow toilets which flush effectively with much less water than models installed in Horseshoe Bay homes in the past.
-Replace older clothes washers and dryers and dishwashers with newer, high efficiency models which will save you both in water and electricity.
+Replace older clothes washers and dryers and dishwashers with newer, high-efficiency models which will save you both water and electricity.
 Low flow shower heads and faucet aerators can cut consumption considerably.
-Again, remember to consider your behaviors.
-Installing low-flow and high-efficiency items in your home will not help as much if you use them carelessly.
+Consider using appliances bearing the WaterSmart label, which means the appliance has been certified as highly efficient by the Federal Government under programming meant to promote water efficiency.

 Take an active role in managing your home or business’s irrigation system